Home

 When Will was age four, his father died.
 Will became the legal ward of his grandparents, Jacob and Rachel (Ansell) Minerd III of Normalville.
 They would care and provide for Will for many loving years.

-In May 1890, in Greensburg, Westmoreland County, PA, Will married Mary McCoy (1873-1909).
-She was a native of Normalville.
-They had two children – Homer William Long and Katherine V. McClain.
+They produced two children – Homer William Long and Katherine V. McClain.

 In March 1895, Will moved from Normalville to nearby Connellsville, Fayette County, to begin working as a teamster for Calhoun & Company.
 He and Mary must have furnished a gracious household, and are known to have hosted Thanksgiving dinner for friends in 1897.
 The Longs often spent their weekends visiting family in the Normalville mountains.
 They belonged to the Normalville Methodist Church.

-The Scullton Road in Normalville, framed against the picturesque backdrop of the "Little Alps of America," is seen at right.
+The Scullton Road in Normalville, framed against the picturesque backdrop of the "Little Alps of America," is seen here.

 Will was close to his grandfather, and in July 1895 they cut wheat together on the family farm in Normalville.
 The Connellsville Keystone Courier reported that "This is the first cut in this section."
 At about that time, the aged grandfather moved in with the Longs in Connellsville.